 Predecessors

-Before BaFin's establishment, financial supervision in Germany was divided among multiple institutions.
+Before the establishment of BaFin, financial supervision in Germany was divided among multiple institutions.
 The banking sector was supervised by the Federal Banking Supervisory Office (Bundesaufsichtsamt für das Kreditwesen or BAKred), while the insurance industry was overseen by the Federal Insurance Supervisory Office (Bundesaufsichtsamt für das Versicherungswesen or BAV).
 These agencies were responsible for regulating and supervising their respective sectors.

 Creation of BaFin